wp-plugins/woocommerce-products-quick-view/readme.txt

 == Upgrade Notice ==

+= 1.0.6.1 =
+Upgrade now for a Quick View Fancybox scroll bug fix in iOS Mobile operating system.

 = 1.0.6 =
 Upgrade now for new features.
 Full Button styling options.
 Quick View as button or Hyperlink text under product images.
 Full compatibility with WooCommerce 2.1.9